 -

 Wash, Peel, and core Apples.
-I use my apple slicer, peeler, corer to do this job all at once.
-You could also use a regular vegetable peeler and an apple corer then slice with a knife.
+I use my apple slicer, peeler, and corer to do this job all at once.
+You could also use a regular vegetable peeler and an apple corer, then slice with a knife.

 -

-Slice the Apples into 1/2-inch wide slices.
-As you are slicing the apples place them into a water container containing the Ball Fruit Fresh Produce Protector.
+Slice the Apples into ½-inch wide slices.
+As you are slicing the apples, place them into a water container containing the Ball Fruit Fresh Produce Protector.
 This will keep your apples from browning as you are slicing.
-I use a large clear food-safe storage container with the water in it.
-Mine is labeled with quarts on the side so I know when I have gotten to the 6 quarts of sliced apples.
+I use a large, clear food-safe storage container with water in it.
+Mine is labeled with quarts on the side, so I know when I have gotten to the 6 quarts of sliced apples.

 -